2024 | piano | 9 minutes | 14th September 2024 Melbourne, Australia |

 In June 2000 the composer undertook a substantial revision of the work, and this revised version was premiered by Jeffrey Crellin on July 25th 2000, during an Australia Pro Arte concert at Melba Hall.

-1987 | solo bass clarinet | 5 minutes |
+1987 | solo bass clarinet | 5' | April 1987 Melbourne, Australia

-Every Now and Then... for solo bass clarinet was composed in 1983 for the renowned Dutch Bass Clarinetist Harry Sparnaay.
+every now and then... for solo bass clarinet was composed in 1983 for the renowned Dutch Bass Clarinetist Harry Sparnaay.

+Harry was in residence at the Victorian College of the Arts, Melbourne in 1987, and along with a number of other composers and musicians, I attended a workshop he gave.
 I was one of the last to arrive, and before taking my seat, Harry greeted me and I gave him my score.
 To commence his workshop, without saying a word, Harry proceeded to perform my piece perfectly from sight!
+He subsequently made a recording at the VCA studios on the 5th of April.